Skip to content

 No. Date Issue Remarks

-3 04/01-04/03 Committee Confirms the Supported Project Quantity and Notifies Community Refer to the participation processes.
+3 04/01-04/03 Committee Confirms the Supported Project Quantity and Informs Community Refer to the participation processes.

 6 04/29 Project Announced